cyverse/irods-csi-driver/test/ansible/README.md

 installs a kubeconfig at `~/.kube/config` for the SSH login user on the master node.
 No kubeconfig is fetched to the control machine.

+The CSI installation playbook labels the inventory's `k3s_worker` nodes with `irods.csi.cyverse.org/worker=true`.
+Its Helm values use that label to place the CSI node DaemonSet on workers only; it is not placed on the master.

 ## Using the cluster

 SSH into the master node and use `kubectl` directly - it works out of the